South Korea–United States relations: Economic relations

 South Korea's export-driven economy and competition with domestic U.S. producers in certain fields of products have led to some trade friction with the United States.
 For example, imports of certain steel and non-steel products have been subject to U.S. anti-dumping and countervailing duty investigations.
 A total of 29 U.S. imports from South Korea have been assessed.
+There have also been major trade disputes between South Korea and the U.S. in areas such as telecommunications, automotive industry, intellectual property rights issues, pharmaceutical industry, and the agricultural industry.